New ES2020 features

 // undefined

 It is quite common to wait for multiple promises at once, such as when making parallel calls.
-So far, to wait for the result, Promise.all() was used.
-However, if one of the promises fails, it does not wait to resolve the rest, throwing an exception.
+Until ES2020, Promise.all() was the usual way to wait for the result.
+If one of the promises fails, it does not wait for the rest to resolve, throwing an exception instead.

-Promise.allSettled() performs a similar job to Promise.all() but does not throw an exception if one of the promises fails.
-It allows the rest to continue resolving and returns the status of each promise, and the error if any.
+Promise.allSettled() performs a similar job to Promise.all() without throwing an exception if one of the promises fails.
+It allows the rest to continue resolving and returns the status of each promise, along with any error.

 const result = await Promise.allSettled(...);